Evaluating the structure-coefficient theorem of evolutionary game theory: Discussion

 \section{Discussion}

 Since its genesis in modeling animal conflict \citep{maynardsmith:Nature:1973,maynardsmith:CUP:1982}, evolutionary game theory has proven itself to be a tremendous resource in the study of social evolution.
 But any useful modeling framework necessitates the development of methods and tools for its analysis.
-Deterministic approaches, such as those based on the replicator equation \citep{taylor:MB:1978}, often render the resulting models amenable to standard techniques from the theory of dynamical systems \citep{hofbauer:CUP:1998}.
-The more recent, stochastic perspective on modeling population dynamics can incorporate the effects of drift and fine-grained spatial structure, but it also introduces a number of practical complications.
-Outside of the realm of weak selection, there need not be any efficient algorithm for evaluating a population's evolutionary dynamics, in general \citep{ibsenjensen:PNAS:2015}.
-Roughly speaking, our contribution here says that, under weak selection, one \emph{can} efficiently understand the mutation-selection dynamics of evolutionary games.
+Deterministic approaches, such as those based on the replicator equation \citep{taylor:MB:1978}, render the resulting models amenable to standard techniques from the theory of dynamical systems \citep{hofbauer:CUP:1998} but may neglect important evolutionary phenomena.
+Stochastic perspectives on modeling population dynamics can incorporate the effects of drift and fine-grained spatial structure, but several practical complications also arise.
+Outside of the realm of weak selection, there need not be any efficient algorithm for evaluating a population's evolutionary dynamics, in general \citep{ibsenjensen:PNAS:2015}, a conclusion that has prompted other kinds of computational techniques, such as the development of more efficient algorithms for numerical simulation \citep{hindersin:SR:2019}.
+Our contribution here is a method to study frequencies of types at stationarity under weak selection.

-Mutation has long been recognized as an integral part of evolutionary game theory, in both deterministic \citep{hofbauer:JMB:1985,page:JTB:2002} and stochastic \citep{tarnita:JTB:2009b,allen:JTB:2012,tarnita:AN:2014} models.
-Mutation probabilities, especially in a genetic context, are often small, which can serve as partial justification for why a theoretician might consider only rare-mutation dynamics \citep{fudenberg:JET:2006,champagnat:AAP:2007,garcia:PLOSONE:2012,hauert:JTB:2012,veller:JET:2016}.
-In a cultural context, mutations can be interpreted as exploration, which reasonably occur with much higher probability \citep{traulsen:PNAS:2009}.
-Of course, in providing a method for calculating structure coefficients, our goal is to be somewhat agnostic about the mutation probability; in any case, varying this parameter does not affect the overall nature of the calculations involved in evaluating the evolutionary dynamics.
+Our focus on weak selection involves the assumption that replacement probabilities are smooth functions of the selection intensity, $\delta$.
+One consequence is that the system under small $\delta$ is qualitatively similar to the system under neutral drift ($\delta =0$).
+For the latter, we assume that replacement probabilities are independent of the state, $\vx$, in the absence of selection.
+We also make a technical assumption that the population evolves as a coherent whole, which ensures that there exists a unique stationary distribution to study in the first place.
+These assumptions on the model are formally stated in {\supp}.
+Of course, although they are biologically reasonable, these assumptions also limit the scope of the model and should be taken into consideration when using our results to go beyond the examples illustrated here.